caladdd/TelematicaP3/README.md

 1. **Generating the TF-IDF matrix**: short for term-frecuency inverse document frecuency matrix.
 It assigns a value to each word that appears in the dataset with the purpose of assessing its significance (giving low values to common words and viceversa).

 2. **Generating the LDA model**: infers topics from a collection of text documents.
-It takes the TF-IDF matrix as input.
+Takes the TF-IDF matrix as input.

 3. **Applying the LDA model**: once the LDA model is generated, it's applied to the original dataset.
 The output, for each review, is a vector of *k* numbers, each one representing how much (as a percetage) each topic appears in the current review.
 The new dataset is